Alteryx File Types

 A macro is a workflow that you can run as a single tool within another workflow.
 With the macro-design settings, a developer can specify parameters so a user has options to configure the workflow from a single tool.
 Once you set the workflow type as a macro, the options available in the Workflow Properties window change.

 Visit Macros for more information about the different types of macros.

 .yxwz (Analytic App)

 Developers can create an Analytic App in Designer for users to run in the Alteryx Analytic App environment.
 The developer creates a workflow in Alteryx, specifies a series of parameters that define the user environment, and the original design workflow is updated with the user's specifications.
 Access Analytic Apps from a web browser if saved to the Gallery—or via a server or desktop installation.
-Use the Analytic App design settings to specify parameters so a user has options to configure the workflow from a single tool.
+Use the Analytic App design settings to specify parameters so a user has options to configure the workflow from a custom user interface.

 Visit Analytic Apps for more information.

-A .yxzp file is a workflow package that includes an Alteryx workflow (i.e., .yxmd, .yxmc, or .yxwz) and all its dependencies zipped into a single file.
+A .yxzp file is a workflow package that includes an Alteryx workflow (in other words, .yxmd, .yxmc, or .yxwz) and all its dependencies zipped into a single file.
 You can import this file into Alteryx, which ensures that you can easily distribute and share workflows with users.

 Visit Workflow Management for more information.